top of page

 Lilin Tong is a first year medical student at Boston University School of Medicine.
 Prior to transitioning to medical school, Lilin conducted research in translational neuroscience labs at Harvard and MIT and consulted for biotech/pharma companies.
 Having worked at the forefront of discovery for transformative therapies, Lilin witnessed the disparities that often exist in healthcare innovations and access to care.
 Passionate about bridging the gap in health inequity, Lilin is using network science to understand how different brain tumor patient journeys impact the treatment brain tumor patients receive and their outcome.
 She is thrilled be working with the Dhand lab to address questions that can ultimately improve the lives and access to healthcare for all brain tumor patients.

-2022 Update:
+2024 Update:

-MS2 at Boston University School of Medicine
+Medical Student at Chobanian & Avedisian School of Medicine

 Chimaa Boutarf